-Should the use of Alternative provision be required, Springhead School recognises that the cohort of pupils in Alternative Provision often have complex needs and we are aware of the additional risk of harm that our pupils may be vulnerable to.
+Springhead School recognises that the cohort of pupils in Alternative Provision often have complex needs, and we are aware of the additional risk of harm that our pupils may be vulnerable to.
 We will have regard for DfE statutory guidance for commissioners of Alternative Provision and will work to local protocols.

 When considering use of exclusion or suspension Springhead School is mindful of the exclusions and suspensions guidance and aware of the potential negative impact of exclusion on mental health and safeguarding risk of being excluded from school.
-In particular we will consider the preventative measures to exclusion outlined in para 32-52.
+We will consider the preventative measures to exclusion outlined in para 32-52 of 'Suspension and permanent exclusion from maintained schools, academies and pupil referral units in England, including pupil movement Guidance for maintained schools, academies, and pupil referral units in England August 2024'.